-Three Tips for your business growth
+Three tips for your business growth

-Whatever your outlook for your business future, you cannot afford to stand still and be swept away by not doing anything.
+Secondly, whatever your outlook for your business future, you cannot afford to stand still and be swept away by not doing anything.

 MCP is not some new medication or drug, MCP is shorthand for